shishirbs23/firebase_chat_app/README.md

 To get started:

 1. Clone this repository to your local machine.
 2. Ensure you have Flutter installed.
 If not, follow the [Flutter installation guide](https://flutter.dev/docs/get-started/install).
+We used **Flutter version 3.19.6** in this project.
 3. Set up your Firebase project and add the necessary configuration files (`google-services.json` for Android or `GoogleService-Info.plist` for iOS) to the `android/app` or `ios/Runner` directory respectively.
 4. Install the required Flutter packages by running `flutter pub get`.
 5. Launch the app on an emulator or physical device using `flutter run`.